adobe/helix-pages/docs/setup-indexing.md

 ## Setting up more index configurations

-You can have more than index configuration in the same `helix-query.yaml`, where different branches are indexed into different Excel workbooks.
-Again see [Reference](https://github.com/adobe/helix-index-files#reference) for more details
+You can have more than one index configuration in the same `helix-query.yaml`, where different branches are indexed into different Excel workbooks or Google spreadsheets.
+Again see the [Reference](https://github.com/adobe/helix-index-files#reference) for more details

 ## Setting up an AWS queue to store indexed records into